bil/timestamping/README.md

 At the moment, there is a max individual file size constraint due to non-chunked reads (to be fixed).
 Max individual file sizes vary depending on the browser, but are around 2-4GB.

-Hashes and their respective timestamps submitted to the API are stored and made public on a daily basis at [timestamp-record](https://github.com/bil/timestamp-record).
+Hashes submitted to the API and their respective timestamps are stored and made public on a daily basis at [timestamp-record](https://github.com/bil/timestamp-record).

 ## Binder Demo [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bil/timestamping/HEAD)

+A demo of the command-line tools is available via Binder.

 Choose `Terminal`, under the `Other` section and navigate to the example directory.